Connect with us

 Education advocates have feared the teacher pay raise would get caught up in the tax standoff.
 Earlier in the session, the House killed the Senate pay raise bill without a vote.
 The Senate reluctantly passed the House bill after making changes to keep the pay raise alive.

-“We believe the is working together to deliver this,” said Antonio Castanon Luna, executive director of the Mississippi Association of Educators.
+“We believe the Legislature is working together to deliver this,” said Antonio Castanon Luna, executive director of the Mississippi Association of Educators.
 “We are glad they are moving quickly.”
 Many teachers attended the conference meeting Wednesday, and Luna said more than 100 teachers were visiting the Capitol as part of a previously planned conference.

 Mississippi’s teacher pay by several metrics is the lowest in the nation, and the state has struggled to recruit and retain teachers.